OWASP/Top10/2017/en/0xb2-next-org.md

 Application security is no longer optional.
 Between increasing attacks and regulatory pressures, organizations must establish effective processes and capabilities for securing their applications and APIs.
 Given the staggering amount of code in the numerous applications and APIs already in production, many organizations are struggling to get a handle on the enormous volume of vulnerabilities.

 OWASP recommends organizations establish an application security program to gain insight and improve security across their app and API portfolio.
 Achieving application security requires many different parts of an organization to work together efficiently, including security and audit, software development, business, and executive management.
-Security should be visible and measurable, so that all the different players can see and understand the organization’s application security posture.
+Security should be visible and measurable, so that all the different players can see and understand the organization's application security posture.
 Focus on the activities and outcomes that actually help improve enterprise security by eliminating or reducing risk.
 Key activities include:

 ### Get Started